-The plan, which is a requirement under the Public Governance, Performance and Accountability Act 2013, will be reported against in the Annual Report 2017–18 and updated on an annual basis.
+The plan, which is a requirement under the Public Governance, Performance and Accountability Act 2013, will be reported against in the Annual Report 2019–20.

-The Department of Employment Strategic Plan 2017–2020 sets the direction for how the Department works for the coming four years.
+The Strategic Plan 2017–2020 sets the direction for how the Department works for the coming four years.

-In addition to the Department of Employment, a number of employment portfolio agencies help deliver the Australian Government’s workplace relations system.
+In addition to the Department of Employment, Skills, Small and Family Business, a number of portfolio agencies help deliver the Australian Government’s workplace relations system.

-The Client Service Charter is a statement of what the Department of Employment does and the standards of service you can expect from the department.
+The Client Service Charter is a statement of what the Department of Employment, Skills, Small and Family Business does and the standards of service you can expect from the department.
 This Client Service Charter is the overarching charter for the department.
 Some of the department’s programmes have specific charters or feedback or complaints channels which apply to their particular business activities.